 If you take one helicopter tour during your Hawaiian vacation, make it a trip to the Blue Hole.
 Mount Waialeale, Kauai’s central dormant volcano, is the rainiest place on earth, and you can ride a helicopter right into the wet center of its crater.

-You’ll descend into what looks like valley, but its the crowning crater of the rainiest mountain on the planet.
+You’ll descend into what looks like the valley, but its the crowning crater of the rainiest mountain on the planet.
 You’ll buzz by craggy cliff sides that are drenched in waterfalls, and all that water matriculates down to the bottom of the crater to create a raging river.

 At the end of the valley, you’ll come upon the Blue Hole and the Weeping Wall; a towering cliff side covered in hundreds of waterfalls.
-It’s a breathtaking site that is otherwise inaccessible for most of the year.
+It’s a breathtaking sight that is otherwise inaccessible for most of the year.
 Mount Waialeale goes through a short dry season when it is “safe” to hike into the Blue Hole all the way to the Weeping Wall on foot.
 It’s an all-day trek that takes you up and over several waterfalls on slippery red dirt cliff edges.

 Hiking into the Blue Hole is not recommended unless you are extremely fit and have a tour guide.
 You’ll trek through thigh-high mud, wade through waist-high water an traverse the vaunted Guardian Falls to get to the Weeping Wall.
 And it’s called Guardian Falls for a reason.